-5. Make easy transitions
+Step 10: Make easy transitions

 Cost-cutting measures, mergers and takeovers can all lead to a shake-up in job roles at your company.
 It can be frustrating to suddenly have a larger workload or be transferred to a department where you have little experience.
 There may even be a looming threat of losing your job altogether.

 Despite the desire to dig your heels in and demand your old job back, you need to go with the flow.
 This is a crucial time to illustrate how well you handle pressure at work and adapt to the changed position.
-Show your bosses your initiative in learning the new role, and use your organisational and time management skills to conquer additional responsibilities.
+Show your bosses your initiative in learning the new role, and use your organizational and time management skills to conquer additional responsibilities.

-9. Find the upside
+Step 15: Find the upside

 No one really wants to hear a ‘Think positive!’ adage when they’ve just lost a client or when a marketing strategy completely bombed.
 Finding the upside in a disaster is the best way to move forward, however.
 Try to create some distance, and view the problem objectively.

 Many successful people cite failure as a great learning tool.
 Figure out what went wrong and formulate ideas on how to fix the issue or at least avoid it in the future.
 There can be other benefits as well.
 Maybe the team really pulled together in a way they hadn’t before, or perhaps you got unexpected data that revealed a better market for your product.

 Learning from your mistakes and creating strategies for better results is a perfect example of adaptability in the workplace.
 It’s also a useful skill for all facets of life.